 - Take a sip from dozen varieties of Tea in Shin Old Tea House

 - Shop for bangjja (special kind of brassware) in Napcheong Bronzeware.
 Like many things in Korea, it’s steeped in tradition.
 Newlyweds are often given Bangjja set pf plates, bowls and chopstick.

 - Step into Kyung -in Museum of Fine Art

 - Visit Alive Museum, an interactive museum offering funky trick art.

 - Learn about Kimchi-making process in Kimchi Museum

 From Insadong we continue waking to Ikseon-dong.
 Ikseon-dong only recently started to become a trend as young artists and entrepreneurs began to open businesses like cafes, restaurants, and handicraft shops with unique concepts and designs.

 We chose one cute cafe and had brunch before heading back to our Hotel.

 To avoid traffic we took subway (finally).
 Subway is Korea is pretty straightforward: buy the ticket in the ticket machine and follow the route.
 There is english sign everywhere.

-We went early to airport because I have to claim Tax refund.
-The process is very efficient and fast.
-I checked in first and have my luggage tagged and then walked to the Tax refund area.
-There are friendly officer next to the machine who help us in scannin our passport.
-From there I had my luggage checked before shipping back to the conveyor belt.
-Then proceed to take the cash refund, which is again helped by the stand by officer.
-I have to stay this is one of the most efficient Tax refund process I ever encountered.
+The process turned out to be very efficient and fast.
+I checked in first and had my luggage tagged and then walked to the Tax refund area.
+There were friendly officer next to the machine who help us scanning our passport.
+From there I had my luggage checked before shipping back to the conveyor belt, then proceed to take the cash refund, which again is assisted by the officer.
+This is definitely one of the most efficient Tax refund process I ever encountered.